girobh/girobh/README.md

 - 📍 Born and raised in Brazil but living in Canada since 2018

-- 🏢 Currently working as Cloud Engineer at Cloud IT and Thinkdox Inc.
+- 🏢 Currently working as Cloud Infrastructure Engineer at Thinkdox Inc.

 - 🌱 I’m currently learning **DevOps**